 Peanut butter and jelly are such a classic combo, we bet that no one will be able to resist these cookies!
 Set these out at any gathering or party, and they'll be gone before you know it.
 These cookies are so delicious, we guarantee they'll be your new favorite!

 If you're a big fan of our cookies (which we're sure you will be!), consider checking out some of our other fantastic cookie recipes.
 Cookies are so awesome.
-They pair great with everything, and they're delightful for every occasion.
+They pair great with everything, are perfect for dipping in a big glass of almond milk, and they're delightful for every occasion.

 This Peanut Butter and Jelly Cookies recipe is...